derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 credentials, JWT credentials) in `grpc.Dial` if the service you request requires that - however, we don't need to do this for our `RouteGuide` service.

-Once the gRPC *channel* is setup, we need a client *stub* to perform RPCs.
+Once the HRPC *channel* is setup, we need a client *stub* to perform RPCs.
 We get this using the `NewRouteGuideClient` method provided in the `pb` package we generated from our .proto.